 Online Marketing is not exactly a level playing field.
-It’s skewed in favour of companies with deep pockets and who can afford to pay for copywriters, search engine optimisation, advertising…and the list goes on.
+It’s skewed in favor of companies with deep pockets and who can afford to pay for copywriters, search engine optimization, advertising…and the list goes on.

 And online marketing can be pushy and rambunctious.
-Content Marketing (also known as ‘Educational Marketing’, ‘Inbound Marketing’ and ‘Pull Marketing’ – and my favourite: good old fashioned ‘Marketing’) is more subtle in terms of informing customers and delivering value.
-But there’s always a ceiling to the free information.
+Content Marketing (also known as ‘Educational Marketing’, ‘Inbound Marketing’ and ‘Pull Marketing’ – and my favorite: good old fashioned ‘Marketing’) is more subtle in terms of informing customers and delivering value.
+But there’s always a ceiling to; the free information.
 We all know that.

 So, back to my alternative way to market your spiritual or holistic business.
 The crux of my alternative model is that just because you provide services online —via a website or Skype, for example— this does NOT mean that your main lead-generation strategy also has to be online.
 When you’re first starting, you can have a hybrid online-offline business model using techniques such as Public Speaking Marketing, Flyer Marketing (particularly good in waiting rooms) and Networking at Events.
 Those are three strategies that stand out to me to be particularly common sense techniques.
 I firmly believe in the good old way of building a business one person at a time, by reaching out to people.That will never go out of fashion or be replaced by new technology.

 If you are a Sole Proprietor Entrepreneur (frequently called a ‘solopreneur’), then these techniques are worth considering.
 You have a flexibility that larger companies wish they had.
 Larger companies are encumbered by fixed budgets and marketing plans, not to mention sign-off procedures.
 You can fly by the seat of your pants.